SuNcareer/RadioMusic/README.md

 # RadioMusic
 1) Struggles faced
-=> Have a time issue to give behind this test, As test is too long and with many small features and also pass value between 3 screen etc..
+=> Test is too long and with many small features and I can not able to get time because of daily current job and social life.
-=> Not faced any problem, just Radio is starting here, after few seconds or min.
-So,taking little time.
-Need to check in detail to handle properly but not get much time.
-=> In daily current office work and social life its hard to get time.
 Still I have implemented all possible mentioned features.

+=> Not faced any problem during development, Just here, I have observed Radio is starting after few seconds or min.

 Features
 =========